parse-community/parse-php-sdk/README.md

 $audience->save(true);

-// send a push using the query in this audience and it's id ParsePush::send([
+// send a push using the query in this audience and it's id
+// The 'audience_id' is what allows parse to update 'lastUsed' and 'timesUsed'
+// You could use any audience_id with any query and it will still update that audience ParsePush::send([
     'data'          => [
         'alert' => 'hello ios users!'